AdobeDocs/analytics-platform.es-ES/help/data-views/bi-extension.md

 ) rows
 GROUP BY 1
 ORDER BY total</code></pre>
-Capas que utilizan CTE CON:
+Capas que utilizan CTE WITH:
 <pre><code>WITH rows AS (
   WITH _ AS (
     SELECT * FROM data_ares